• Skip to main content

 But what does this look like in practice?
 Here are four immediate steps you can take to put conscious integration into action today:

 2. Use AI as a “Devil’s Advocate”: Instead of asking AI for the “right” answer, use it to challenge your thinking.
-Once you have a proposed solution or point of view, ask the AI to “argue against this” or “identify the potential blind spots in this approach.”
-This enhances your Reality Testing and Problem-Solving skills, helping you build more resilient strategies and avoid confirmation bias.
+After developing a proposed solution or point of view, ask the AI system to identify potential blind spots in the approach and argue against the current perspective.
+The Reality Testing and Problem-Solving skills become more robust through this approach, which helps you develop resilient strategies while avoiding confirmation bias.

 By adopting intentional practices like these, you actively take control, ensuring that you shape AI’s role in your work rather than the other way around.